Free Pokémon Restock Discord vs Paid Cook Group

 What a paid Pokémon cook group should add

-• Staff context around demand, fees, product format, preorder timing, queue behavior, Early Access, and retailer rules.
+- Staff notes covering demand, fees, product format, preorder timing, queue behavior, Early Access, and retailer rules.

 How to compare alert quality

-• Look for retailer, product format, exact SKU, stock or preorder context, and timing notes.
+- Look for retailer, product format, exact SKU, stock or preorder status, and timing notes.

-• Avoid communities that turn every restock into urgent hype without risk context.
+- Avoid communities that turn every restock into urgent hype.

 Pokémon Center is the stress test